ZigaoWang/ai-teacher/README.md

-Sure!
-Below is a README file for your AI Teacher project.
-This README includes sections for project description, setup instructions, usage, and other relevant information.

----

 # AI Teacher

 AI Teacher is an interactive web application designed to help middle school students learn English.
 The application uses OpenAI's GPT-4o-mini model to generate engaging and educational conversations, simulating a patient and professional English teacher.